-A working group of key Officers has conducted a detailed review of the Council's governance arrangements against the Local Code of Governance.
-The working group has undertaken a self-assessment against the seven core Governance Principles and supporting principles in the Local Code, together with the key principles relating to the role of the Chief Finance Officer.
+Officers have conducted a detailed review of the Council's governance arrangements against the Local Code of Governance.
+A self-assessment has been undertaken against the seven core Governance Principles and supporting principles in the Local Code, together with the key principles relating to the role of the Chief Finance Officer.
 No significant issues have been identified.